Interactive Installation for 12 Players

 Viewing in 60FPS in a darkened space with headphones turned up loud strongly recommended.
 The usual, really.

-****Straight-up does not work on mobile.****
+****Straight-up does not work on mobile.
+Requires 60FPS playback or you will be confused.****

 Procedurally-generated models from Polyhedra Database used with permission by Felix Larreta.